bdaiinstitute/spot_ros2/README.md

 </p>

 # Overview
-This is a ROS2 package for BostonDynamics' Spot.
+This is a ROS2 package for Boston Dynamics' Spot.
 The package contains all necessary topics, services and actions to teleoperate or navigate Spot.
 This package is derived of this [ROS1 package](https://github.com/heuristicus/spot_ros).
-This package currently corresponds to version 3.2.0 of the [spot-sdk](https://github.com/boston-dynamics/spot-sdk/releases/tag/v3.2.0)
+This package currently corresponds to version 3.3.2 of the [spot-sdk](https://github.com/boston-dynamics/spot-sdk/releases/tag/v3.3.2)

 ## Prerequisites
     - Tested for Ubuntu 22.04 + Humble